Welcome to Voice and Communication Therapy at Indigo Gender Service

 - Resonance – vibrations mainly in the head or chest that add authenticity

-- Volume or loudness when speaking or projecting the voice
+- Volume - loudness when speaking or projecting the voice

 - Articulation – how speech sounds are made